UP: Girl found injured at govt guest house, bystanders record videos | Law-Order

 A 12-year-old girl was found bleeding and writhing in pain in the premises of a government guest house here in Tirwa area, police said on Tuesday.

-A purported video surfaced on the internet where bystanders were seen recording videos of the injured girl.
+A purported video surfaced on the internet where bystanders were seen recording videos of the injured minor.

 In the video, a policeman was seen taking the girl to an auto rickshaw to take her to the hospital.

-The girl went out to purchase a 'gullak' (piggy bank) on Sunday but did not return home after which his family members started searching for her, Superintendent of Police, Kunwar Anupam Singh.
+The girl went out to purchase a piggy bank on Sunday but did not return home after which her family members started searching for her, Superintendent of Police, Kunwar Anupam Singh.

-It appears a youth accompanied the girl but as the medical reports have not come yet, rape could not be confirmed, he said.
+It appears a youth accompanied the minor, however, rape could not be confirmed as the medical reports have not come yet, he said.

 The girl was later referred to Kanpur for treatment, Singh said.

-In the CCTV footage of a camera in the guest house the girl was seen talking to the youth, he said.
+In the CCTV footage of a camera in the guest house the minor was seen talking to the youth, he said.

 ''The identity of youth is being ascertained.
 Only after the reports, could it be said whether the girl was raped on not,'' the SP said.